KB-AB82 rev 2

 trigger_condition_T-2: V-α-3 / V-α-4 — alias table malformed or missing

-trigger_condition_T-3: V-α-6 — authority distribution unexpected (not {'draft' × 86})
+trigger_condition_T-3: V-α-6 — authority distribution unexpected (not {'draft' × 86, no enacted/runtime/NULL})

 trigger_condition_T-4: V-α-7 — format_version distribution unexpected